elhamatokhi/Leaderboard-list-app/README.md

 # Webpack setup

-This is a webpack setup project with eslint.
-You can use this as an initial setup for any project using webpack and eslint.
+This is a Leaderboard project build using webpack as an initial setup.
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
 <!-- GETTING STARTED -->

 ## Getting Started